 Located behind the restaurant Five Happiness on S. Carrollton Ave and Palm Street, this mural was created by Gabriel Alexander Flores and the artist collective of New Orleans Paint and Design (NOP+D).
 This group of local artists have been the talent behind a number of murals in our City, including commissioned works for Coca-Cola, the Ace Hotel and Buku Music and Arts Festival.
 The collective works together to “bring meaning and vibrancy to otherwise vacant walls and spaces” throughout the city.

-The National Art & Hobby, an Uptown art supply store owned by Nathalie Ward, offers the surrounding area artistic content without even opening their doors.
+This site was previously home of The National Art & Hobby, an Uptown art supply store owned by Nathalie Ward, offering the surrounding area artistic content without even opening their doors.
 Joseph Konert, an artist now living in Detroit, has left his mark on New Orleans with many murals, but one of his most extensive is seen here on Magazine Street.
 The National Art & Hobby store offers student and teacher discounts and a collection of the artist’s geometric imagery on the way out.